graygnuorg/pound/README.md

 ## What Pound Is Not

-1. __Pound__ is not a Web server: it serves no content itself, it only passes requests and responses back an forth between clients and actual web servers (*backends*).
+1. __Pound__ is not a Web server: it serves no content itself, it only passes requests and responses back and forth between clients and actual web servers (*backends*).
 2. __Pound__ is not a Web accelerator: no caching is done -- every request is passed to a backend server "as is".

 ## Notice On Project Versioning

 I took over __pound__ development at its 2.x branch.
-The branch 3.x which emerged for a short time before the original project was abandoned I consider a failed experiment.
+The branch 3.x, which emerged for a short time before the original project was abandoned, I consider to be a failed experiment.
 To ensure consistent versioning and avoid confusion, my versioning of __pound__ starts with 4.0.